Skip to content

 4. Use clusterdynamics to build time-dependent cluster-distribution heatmaps and lifetime tables from the extracted frames.

-5. Use bondanalysis to measure bond or angle distributions on those clusters.
+5. Optionally use bondanalysis to measure bond or angle distributions on those clusters.

 mdtrajectory